vishnya/so_text/README.md

 ## Questions from the problem statement
 For completeness, I return to the questions.

-*What metric did you use to judge your approach’s performance, and how did it perform?
+*1. What metric did you use to judge your approach’s performance, and how did it perform?
 Why did you choose that metric?*

- See “On Evaluating Performance” above.
+ See “On Evaluating Performance” above, and the next question.

-*The dataset we’ve given you is artificially balanced such that there’s an even split of closed posts to accepted posts.
+*2. The dataset we’ve given you is artificially balanced such that there’s an even split of closed posts to accepted posts.
 Should this influence the metrics you measure?*